Filtres solaires exclus par Typology.

 • The ethylhexyl salicylate (INCI: Ethylhexyl Salicylate) : Permitted up to 5% in Europe and the United States, this UVB sunscreen filter is a potential endocrine disruptor and irritant and is suspected to be toxic to aquatic environments.

-• The homosalate (INCI: Homosalate) : Homosalate is a UVB sunscreen filter, the use of which is limited to 15% in care products in Europe and 7.34% in the United States.
+• The homosalate (INCI: Homosalate) : Homosalate is a UVB sunscreen filter, the use of which is limited to 15% in European care products and 7.34% in the United States.
 In addition to being an atmospheric pollutant and toxic to aquatic environments, it is suspected of acting as an endocrine disruptor and a mutagen, and of being able to penetrate the skin barrier.

 • The methylene bis-benzotriazolyl tetramethylbutylphenol (INCI: Methylene Bis-Benzotriazolyl Tetramethylbutylphenol) : Methylene Bis-Benzotriazolyl Tetramethylbutylphenol is a sunscreen filter suspected of acting as an endocrine disruptor and being an allergen and an irritant.
 Furthermore, this substance is bioaccumulative, non-biodegradable, and exhibits aquatic ecotoxicity.